idexio/idex-contracts-ikon/README.md

 ## Automatic Deleveraging

 In some situations, Ikon closes open positions directly against select counterparty positions in a process called automatic deleveraging (ADL).
 ADL provides a backstop of system solvency when liquidation is not an option.
-Only the IDEX-controlled dispatcher wallet is authorized to perform ADL, and ADL actions validate the conditions under which they may proceed.
+Only an IDEX-controlled dispatcher wallet is authorized to perform ADL, and ADL actions validate the conditions under which they may proceed.

 - ADL actions fall into two categories: acquisition and closure.
 Acquisition ADL applies when the insurance fund is unable to acquire a position due to its [margin requirements](#margin) or position size maximums.
 Closure ADL applies when order book liquidity is insufficient or unavailable to close a position acquired by the insurance or exit funds.
 - Unlike liquidation, ADL actions apply to a single position and counterparty for each settlement.
 One position may require several ADL settlements to completely close as the selected counterparty positions may be smaller than the target position.